Understand What it Takes to Qualify for a Mortgage

 It’s time to rethink your ability to qualify.

 It’s no longer true that you need a minimum credit score of 750 to qualify for a mortgage.
 Nor do you need a 20% down payment.
-If you’re among the millions of Americans who wishes they could buy a home but do not believe it’s possible, stop disqualifying yourself and speak with a loan representative today.
+If you’re among the millions of Americans who wish they could buy a home but do not believe it’s possible, stop disqualifying yourself and speak with a loan representative today.
 You too can own a piece of the American dream!